openvinotoolkit/model_server/docs/mediapipe_conversion.md

 # How to update existing graphs from MediaPipe framework to use OpenVINO for inference {#ovms_docs_mediapipe_conversion}
 In this document we will walkthrough steps required to update existing Mediapipe graphs using Tensorflow/TfLite to make them use OpenVINO Model Server for inference.
+We will get models, prepare configuration of OVMS and make changes to exisiting pbtxt files to reuse MediaPipe graph with OpenVINO as inference engine.

-## How to get models used in MediaPipe demos
+## How to get models used in MediaPipe solutions
 When you build mediapipe applications or solutions, typically the bazel configuration would download the needed models as a dependency.
 When the graph is to be deployed via the OpenVINO Model Server or when the mediapipe application would use OpenVINO Model Server as the inference executor, the models needs to be stored in the [models repository](https://docs.openvino.ai/2023.2/ovms_docs_models_repository.html).
 That way you can take advantage of the model versioning feature and store the models on the local or the cloud storage.
 The OpenVINO calculator is using as a parameter the path to the [config.json](https://docs.openvino.ai/2023.2/ovms_docs_serving_model.html#serving-multiple-models) file with models configuration with the specific model name.
 To get the model used in MediaPipe demo you can either trigger build target that depends upon that model and then search in bazel cache or download directly from locations below.
 * https://storage.googleapis.com/mediapipe-models/
 * https://storage.googleapis.com/mediapipe-assets/

-## How to prepare OpenVINO Model Server deployment with Mediapipe
+## How to prepare the configuration for the OpenVINO Model Server
 We must prepare OVMS [configuration files](starting_server.md) and [models repository](models_repository.md).
 There are two ways that would have different benefits:
 1. First one would be better if you want to have just one model server service containing all servables.
 This may be especially useful if you will reuse models between several pipelines in the same deployment.
 In this case servables directory structure would look like:
 ```